University of Colorado Boulder: Rankings

-U.S. News & World Report ranked the University of Colorado Boulder tied for 99th best among all national universities, tied for 42nd among public universities in the U.S. for 2022, and 50th best among all universities globally for 2020.
-The Center for World University Rankings ranked CU Boulder 19th among U.S. public comprehensive institutions and 63rd overall in the world in its 2014 ranking of the top 100 degree-granting institutions of higher education.
+U.S. News & World Report ranked the University of Colorado Boulder tied for 97th best among all national universities, tied for 46th among public universities in the U.S., and tied for 107th best among all universities globally for 2025.

-Fifteen CU Boulder graduate school specialty programs are ranked in the top 50 in the nation by U.S. News & World Report in 2020.
-CU Boulder's atomic/molecular/optical physics program is ranked second nationally.
-Other CU Boulder programs ranking in the top 10 are environmental law (8), ceramics (5), quantum physics (6), physical chemistry (10), and aerospace engineering (10).
-U.S. News & World Report also ranked the Education school 29th, the Engineering school tied for 23rd, the Law school tied for 45th, and the Business school tied for 79th for 2020.

-In 2015, Thomson-Reuters ranked the University of Colorado system as the 28th most innovative educational institution in the world.

-In 2015, Sierra Magazine ranked CU Boulder 52nd in its "Coolest Schools" in America list for campus sustainability and climate change efforts.

 Faculty

 As of 2006, there were more than 3,800 tenured or tenure-eligible faculty members, as well as 4,400 non-tenured adjunct professors and instructors.
 Current faculty include Nobel laureates David J. Wineland (physics 2012), John Hall (physics, 2005), Eric Cornell (physics, 2001), and Thomas Robert Cech (chemistry, 1989).
 Carl Wieman was also awarded a Nobel prize for his work with Eric Cornell.
 He maintains a part-time appointment at the University of Colorado Boulder but his primary appointment is Professor and Director of the Carl Wieman Science Education Initiative at the University of British Columbia.
 Controversial writer Ward Churchill was a professor of ethnic studies until he was terminated in July 2007.
 Robert T. Craig an International Communication Association Fellow and author of "Communication Theory as a Field" is a professor in the Communication Department.
+Teaching Professor of Distinction Michael Dubson is the associate chair of the physics department and Author of Modern Physics 2nd edition.
 Professor Emerita Susan Kingsley Kent is the Chair of the Department of Religious Studies.